jaredpalmer/formik/docs/tutorial.md

 };
 ```

 Almost there!
-Now that we're tracking `touched`, we can now change our error message render logic to _only_ show a field's error message if it exists _and_ if our user has visted a given field.
+Now that we're tracking `touched`, we can now change our error message render logic to _only_ show a field's error message if it exists _and_ if our user has visited a given field.

 ```jsx
 import React from 'react';